-- Leonard Braun Memorial Scholarship for $4000 is awarded to encourage women to pursue career paths in transportation.
-The local winner may advance to the national Helen M. Overly Memorial Scholarship competition.
+- Helene M. Overly Memorial Scholarship / GNY: Leonard Braun Memorial Scholarship for $5,000 is awarded to encourage women to pursue career paths in transportation.

-- Susan Miszkowicz Memorial Undergraduate Scholarship for $3500 is awarded to encourage bright new professionals to undertake careers in transportation and related fields.
-The local winner may advance to the national Sharon D. Banks Memorial Undergraduate Scholarship competition.
+- Sharon D. Banks Memorial / GNY: Susan Miszkowicz Memorial Undergraduate Scholarship for $4,000 is awarded to encourage bright new professionals to undertake careers in transportation and related fields.

-- Molitoris Leadership Scholarship for Undergraduates for $3500 is awarded to a woman that demonstrates leadership skills, ability and interest in the field of transportation and related fields.
-The local winner may advance to the national Molitoris Leadership Scholarship competition.
+- Molitoris Leadership Scholarship for Undergraduates for $4,000 is awarded to a woman that demonstrates leadership skills, ability and interest in the field of transportation and related fields.

-- Trade School and Community College Scholarship for $1000 is awarded to encourage women to pursue career paths in transportation.
+- Community College/Technical/Trade Degree Scholarship for $2,500 is awarded to encourage women to pursue career paths in transportation.

 High School Scholarships:

-Please email the completed package (as a PDF package including all required forms, letters, transcripts, etc.) or any additional questions to email@example.com.
+Please email the completed application (as a PDF package including all required forms, statements, transcripts, etc.) or any additional questions to: firstname.lastname@example.org.

 WTS-GNY 2021 Scholarship Recipients